 Sustainable Energy for All: Sector Results Profile

-More than 1.2 billion people—about 17 percent of the world’s population—are without access to electricity, most of them concentrated in about a dozen countries in Africa and Asia.
+Over 1.2 billion people—just under 20 percent of the world’s population—are without access to electricity, most of them concentrated in about a dozen countries in Africa and Asia.
 Another 2.8 billion rely on wood, charcoal, dung and coal for cooking and heating, which results in over four million premature deaths a year due to indoor air pollution.
 Shortages in power supplies, and their unreliable and poor quality, due to underinvestment, are also major challenges facing developing countries.
 Electricity access must be reliable as well as environmentally and socially sustainable.
 Ensuring these depends on business models robust enough to mobilize financing, as well as policy and institutional frameworks that ensure that electricity access projects are both economically viable and sustainable from a climate perspective.

 The Bank Group supports development of energy systems based on least-cost options with an emphasis on renewable sources, such as hydropower, wind, solar and geothermal, while also promoting energy efficiency.
 Projects support achievement of universal access to electricity and modern household fuels, as well as improved utility performance and sector governance.
 The Bank Group also provides financing and advice to countries on oil and natural gas extraction, production, processing, transmission and distribution.

 To extend power to India’s nearly 400 million people currently without electricity requires a massive expansion of transmission capacity.
 World Bank financing has helped India expand transmission across the country’s regions by 52 billion kilowatt-hours.
 It has also supported a five-year program from 2008-12, led by India’s Power Grid Corporation to increase its circuit by 40,000 km to reach 100,000 km, raising inter-regional electric power transfer capacity from 21 to 37 gigawatts.
 A $1.0 billion IBRD-financed project has supported expansion of five regional transmission systems, to enable transfer of power from energy-surplus regions to towns and villages in under-served regions.
 This expansion has helped to integrate the national grid, resulting in a more reliable system and reduced transmission losses.

-Mexico: Mexico has achieved an energy efficiency milestone by distributing almost 23 million energy-saving light bulbs for free.
+Mexico has achieved an energy efficiency milestone by distributing almost 23 million energy-saving light bulbs for free.
 The national program, partially financed by $185 million from the Global Environment Fund, established over 1,100 exchange points in 2011-12 at which customers replaced their incandescent bulbs with compact fluorescent lamps (CFLs).
 In total, more than 5.5 million Mexican families now use energy-saving lamps that consume only 20 percent of the energy and last 10 times longer than a traditional light bulb.
 The first stage of the program, partially financed by the World Bank, resulted in savings of 1,400 gigawatt hours (Gwh).
 The program also enables families to save up to 18 percent of their electric bill.
 When the second stage ends in 2014, it is estimated that the saving will be of 2,800 Gwh per year, preventing about 1.4 million tons of CO2 emissions.

 In 2002, only 7,000 Bangladeshi households were using solar panels.
 Today, more than 1.4 million low-income rural households in Bangladesh have electricity—delivered by solar photovoltaic (PV) panels.
 Installations of the panels under the IDA-supported Rural Electrification and Renewable Energy Development Project have doubled since 2010 to 40,000 a month.
 A $130 million IDA credit in 2009 and another for $172 million in 2011 followed earlier IDA financing that launched the project in 2002.

-Competitively priced solar PV panels and a well-designed financing scheme have combined to deliver life-changing—and zero-carbon—electricity to bottom-of-the-pyramid families on a scale that was inconceivable only a few years ago.
+Competitively priced solar PV panels and a well-designed financing scheme have combined to deliver life-changing—and zero-carbon—electricity to rural families on a scale that was inconceivable only a few years ago.
 Under the program, non-governmental (NGO) partner organizations install the systems in households following standards, with the households paying 10-15 percent down with the rest financed by a microcredit loan.
 Funds from IDA, among others, re-finance part of the microcredit extended to the households.

 In addition to IDA support, the solar home systems program in Bangladesh has received financing from the World Bank-managed Carbon Finance Unit, the Global Partnership on Output-Based Aid, and several other donors including the Asian Development Bank, and the German agencies KfW and GIZ.
-The program aims to deliver off-grid solar power to 2.8 million households since 2002 - contributing to a 9% increase in access to electricity in Bangladesh, while also promoting mini-grids for rural consumers.
+The program has delivered off-grid solar power to 2.8 million households since 2002 - contributing to a 9% increase in access to electricity in Bangladesh, while also promoting mini-grids for rural consumers.
 Currently, over 50,000 households are buying the systems every month.
-In addition to delivering power to un-served communities, it is helping to reduce carbon emissions from avoided use of kerosene and diesel for lighting.
-The solar electrification industry and its supply chain in Bangladesh has also helped create, directly and indirectly, about 50,000 jobs.
+In addition to delivering power to un-served communities, the program is helping to reduce carbon emissions from avoided use of kerosene and diesel for lighting.
+The solar electrification industry and its supply chain in Bangladesh have also helped create, directly and indirectly, about 50,000 jobs.
 Going forward, the program aims to reach 6 million homes or provide 20% of the population access to electricity through solar home systems.